alan-turing-institute/mogp-emulator/docs/methods/proc/ProcOutputTransformation.rst

 There are specific cases where we can do better than this.
-For some transformations we can derive the distribution of :math:`f(x)` for any given :math::ref:`\strut x` analytically, at least conditionally on `hyperparameters<DefHyperparameter>`.
+For some transformations we can derive the distribution of :math:`f(x)` for any given :math:`x` analytically, at least conditionally on :ref:`hyperparameters<DefHyperparameter>`.
 In some cases, we may even be able to derive uncertainty analysis or sensitivity analysis.
 This is an area for ongoing research.